 So I set out to write a book that showed that what’s inside—in one’s heart—is far more important than outward appearance, material possessions, or popularity.

-I created three teenage boys: Glen, who is Mr. Average Teenager in every way; Charlie, the doctor’s son, who is the new kid in town and who is handsome, smart, athletic, and well-off; and Phil, who was top dog before Charlie arrived, but who has more of the rebel vibe.
+I created three teenage boys: Glen, who is Mr. Average Teenager in every way; Charlie, the doctor’s son, who is the new kid in town and who is handsome, smart, athletic, and well-off; and Luke, who was top dog before Charlie arrived, but who has more of the rebel vibe.

-And then I created three girls: Nicole, who is smart, sweet, and gorgeous; her friend, Joyce, who is quiet and kind of average; and Marta, attractive but with a personality like nails on a chalkboard.
+And then I created three girls: Nicole, who is smart, sweet, and gorgeous; her friend, Zoey, who is quiet and kind of average; and Marta, attractive but with a personality like nails on a chalkboard.